CARE Moments

 Treating flexible working requests as personal accommodations rather than legitimate performance tools — flexibility on paper that doesn't translate into practice.

-None of these behaviours require bad intent.
+None of these require bad intent.
 They require only the absence of preparation.
-Managers are not failing because they do not care.
+Leaders are not failing because they do not care.
 They are failing because no one has ever shown them what good looks like.

 40%